weiweiwei33/weiweihsu.github.io/about.md

 <mark> &nbsp; Background &nbsp; </mark>

 <div class="collection-bodypart">
 I am an American-born Taiwanese, raised in busy Shanghai.
-I hold a BFA in Interaction Design from
+I hold a BFA in Interaction Design with distinction from
 <a href="https://www.cca.edu">California College of the Arts</a>.

 At CCA, I was very fortunate to learn from those who helped shape the Internet.
 They helped me understand that the digital landscape is not limited to the screen rectangles that we are used to, and guided me to understand the origin of the Internet as well as Interaction Design.
 I will be forever greatful for the teachers and friends that I've met during my time there.